vacary/docker/dockerfiles/stable-ppa/README.md

     docker run -t -i fenicsproject/stable-ppa:latest

-To launch the container and share the current directory on the host with the container:

-    docker run -v $(pwd)/build:/home/fenics/build -t -i fenicsproject/stable-ppa:latest

 To share a specified directory from the host with the container:

     docker run -v /absolute/path/to/shared/directory:/home/fenics/shared -t -i fenicsproject/stable-ppa:latest